Restricted and Modified Access to Lambton Public Health

 Harm Reduction Supplies

-Please use the North Entrance of the building to ring the doorbell for assistance.
+- Please use the Main Entrance of the building

 Clients, both seniors and children, with urgent dental (oral health) concerns that are causing pain are encouraged to call.